0xPolygonMiden/compiler/docs/src/appendix/calling_conventions.md

 * The address space is linear, with addresses starting at zero, and ranging up to 2^32-1
 * There is no memory protection per se, you either have full read/write access, or no access to a specific memory context
-* How memory is used is completely up the program being executed
+* How memory is used is completely up to the program being executed

 This is where it begins to differ though, and takes on qualities unique to Miden (in part, or whole):